dhajnal/mochaUI-1.4/README.md

-A MooTools UI Library User Interface Library
+A MooTools UI (User Interface) Library

 Upgraded from Mootools 1.2 to 1.4.5 no compat version!

 Release Version # is 1.4.0

-This is fork from Gregory Houston MocahUI.
+This is fork from Gregory Houston MocaUI.

 For details see pages/notes.html for changes and description.

+See demo at mochaui.domenacom.hr